What Are Some Examples of Soft Skills?

 But what about the rest of your potential and uniqueness?
 How to develop soft skills at work?

-First of all, skills training can be part of your career development if your company has an appropriate LMS to provide you with professional online learning.
+First of all, skills training can be part of your career development if your company has an appropriate employee training LMS to provide you with professional online learning.
 But keep in mind you also need to practice those you already have in order to improve your skill set.

 I have good advice for you; once you’ve established your essential skills, never stop exploring and trying out new ones.